Simarv07/sql-to-supabase/README.md

 # SQL to Supabase Converter

-SQL to Supabase Converter is an npm package designed to simplify the process of converting SQL queries into Supabase JavaScript queries.
+SQL to Supabase Converter is an npm package designed to automatically convert SQL queries into Supabase JavaScript queries.

 ## Progress